martell/ellcc/libecc/src/nghttp2/doc/nghttpx.1.rst

     Accept HTTP/2, SPDY and HTTP/1.1 over SSL/TLS.  "no-tls"
-    keyword is used in  :option:`--frontend` option, accept HTTP/2 and HTTP/1.1  over  cleartext  TCP.
+    parameter is  used in  :option:`--frontend` option,  accept HTTP/2 and HTTP/1.1 over cleartext  TCP.
 The incoming HTTP/1.1 connection  can  be  upgraded  to  HTTP/2  through  HTTP Upgrade.